yangjingxin123456/yangjingxin123456.github.io/_pages/about.md

 Project Manager
 **Jan.
 2022 – Jun.
 2023**

-- Designed and launched **“Pet Recovery”**, an AI-based rehabilitation assistant for disabled cats, integrating **computer vision and motion-tracking algorithms** to monitor recovery progress and generate personalized training plans.
+- Designed and launched “Pet Recovery”, an AI-based rehabilitation assistant for disabled cats, integrating computer vision and motion-tracking algorithms to monitor recovery progress and generate personalized training plans.
-- Built an **edge AI model** that detects gait abnormalities with **92% precision** and recommends adaptive rehabilitation exercises, reducing average recovery time by **30%** compared to baseline veterinary protocols.
+- Built an edge AI model that detects gait abnormalities with 92% precision and recommends adaptive rehabilitation exercises, reducing average recovery time by 30% compared to baseline veterinary protocols.
-- Scaled the platform to **1M+ active users** within 18 months, with adoption across **20+ veterinary clinics** and animal welfare NGOs in Asia.
+- Scaled the platform to 1M+ active users within 18 months, with adoption across 20+ veterinary clinics and animal welfare NGOs in Asia.
-- Implemented community features (progress dashboards, pet-owner sharing forums), boosting **daily active user retention by 25%** and creating one of the largest online communities for animal rehabilitation.
+- Implemented community features (progress dashboards, pet-owner sharing forums), boosting daily active user retention by 25% and creating one of the largest online communities for animal rehabilitation.
-- Awarded **Second Prize (Top 3%) in the Higher Education Mini-Program Development Competition, China**, recognized as an innovative AI-for-good project.
+- Awarded Second Prize (Top 3%) in the Higher Education Mini-Program Development Competition, China, recognized as an innovative AI-for-good project.